graphcommerce-org/graphcommerce/docs/framework/config.md

 - Adds "dominant_color" attribute swatches to the product list items.
 - Creates a big list items in the product list.

+#### `enableStickyAddToCart: Boolean`

+Enable this option to activate the sticky add-to-cart bar on the product page.
+When enabled, a sticky bar will appear if the default add-to-cart button goes out of the visible viewport.
+This allows users to easily access the add-to-cart functionality even as they scroll through the page.

 #### `googleAnalyticsId: String`

 See https://support.google.com/analytics/answer/9539598?hl=en